 - Write the DEReport for this stage and submit.

-- Program (and Control) EEPROM.
-In Stage 3.2.2 of your CHUMP build you provide visual confirmation, either through rectangular LEDs or dual seven-segment displays (see below), of the machine language version of Feinberg's sample CHUMPanese code has been successfully flashed onto your AT28C16/AT28C17 Program EEPROM IC.
+Program (and Control) EEPROM.
+In Stage 3.3.2 of your CHUMP build you will provide visual confirmation, either through rectangular LEDs or dual LED displays (see below), that both the machine language version of Feinberg's sample CHUMPanese code (Page 0) AND your custom code from the previous stage (Page 1) have been successfully flashed onto your AT28C16/AT28C17 Program EEPROM IC.
 Additionally, as a replacement for the complex combinational logic circuitry that would provide dynamic control for our processor's various modules and to provide storage for the machine language version of our program, we'll (eventually) need to flash a set of (as yet undiscussed) control codes on the second Control EEPROM.
-We have up to three strategies for flashing our EEPROMs,

-- After viewing Eater's two (incredible) videos, wire your MCU of choice into an EEPROM on a breadboard (see below), create the programmer sketch, and flash your code from 3.1.1 onto the AT28C16 EEPROM.
-Here's my version (echoes to a shift register/bargraph), or,
+After viewing Eater's two (incredible) videos, wire your MCU of choice into an EEPROM on a breadboard (see below), create the programmer sketch (that uses an 8-bit integer array to hold the CHUMPanese code) and flash your code from 3.3.1 onto the AT28C16 EEPROM.
+Here's my version (echoes to a shift register/bargraph) that uses our UNO EEPROM Programmer Shield.

 Now, once your Program EEPROM has been successfully flashed,

 - wire your four SN74LS161 outputs to the A0-A3 address inputs of your Program EEPROM.
 I think you can figure out what to do with the three control pins (/WE. /OE, and /CE).
-Place the rectangular LEDs you were provided with on the 8 I/O outputs of the EEPROM to confirm you're seeing the program that you've successfully flashed.
+Place the rectangular LEDs you were provided with (packed together in an ACES Bargraph holder) on the 8 I/O outputs of the EEPROM to confirm you're seeing the program that you've successfully flashed.

 - Write the Report for this stage and submit.